patrick-barth/PARANOID/docs/source/EXAMPLE.rst

 .. _section-example-run:

-Example run
+Example Run
 ===========

-This page shows the minimal execution of PARANOiD on example data.
+This page shows the minimal execution of PARANOiD using example data.

 .. _subsection-example-download-data:

-Download test data
+Download Test Data
 ------------------

-The example files consist of 2 different experiments and can be downloaded from Zenodo via following link: https://zenodo.org/record/7733740
+The example files consist of 2 different experiments and can be downloaded from Zenodo via the following link: https://zenodo.org/record/7733740

-Alternatively they can be downloaded using the CLI with following commands:
+Alternatively, they can be downloaded via the command line using the following commands:

 .. code-block:: shell